-Noelle Hurd is an assistant professor in the psychology department at the University of Virginia.
+Dr. Noelle Hurd is an Associate Professor in the psychology department at the University of Virginia.
 Her overarching research interest is the promotion of healthy adolescent development among marginalized youth.
 Specifically, her work has focused on identifying opportunities to build on pre-existing strengths in youths’ lives, such as supportive intergenerational relationships.
 Through a series of interrelated projects, she currently is examining the mechanisms that drive the promotive effects of supportive intergenerational relationships, investigating the role of contextual factors in promoting or deterring the formation of intergenerational relationships between marginalized youth and the adults in their communities, and developing an intervention focused on enhancing positive intergenerational relationships between adolescents and the nonparental adults in their everyday lives.
 She is a William T. Grant Scholar, an NAEd/Spencer Postdoctoral Fellow, and was recently recognized as a Rising Star by the Association for Psychological Science.

-Stephen Russell is Priscilla Pond Flawn Regents Professor in Child Development in the Department of Human Development and Family Sciences at the University of Texas at Austin.
-He studies adolescent development, with an emphasis on adolescent sexuality, LGBT youth, and parent-adolescent relationships.
+Dr. Stephen Russell is Priscilla Pond Flawn Regents Professor in Child Development and chair of the Department of Human Development and Family Sciences at the University of Texas at Austin.
+He is an expert in adolescent and young adult health, with a focus on sexual orientation and gender identity.
+He has studied health risk and resilience among LGBT youth and young adults, with an emphasis on gender and race/ethnic/cultural differences in health.
 Much of his research is guided by a commitment to create social change to support healthy adolescent development.
-He is chair of the Board of Directors of the Sexuality Information and Education Council of the United States (SIECUS), was an elected board member (2005-2008) and fellow of the National Council on Family Relations and full member of the International Academy of Sexuality Research, and was President of the Society for Research on Adolescence (2012-2014).
+At the University of Texas at Austin he has served as chair of the College of Natural Sciences Committee on Diversity & Inclusion; co-chair of the President’s Advisory Committee on LGBTQ+ Initiatives; and co-chair of the Provost’s Council for LGBTQ+ Access, Equity, and Inclusion.
+Nationally he has served on the governing boards of the Society for Research in Child Development, the Sexuality Information and Education Council of the United States (SIECUS), National Council on Family Relations (he was elected fellow), and was President of the Society for Research on Adolescence (2012-2014).